Thursday, January 30, 2014

 3 cups fresh baby spinach

 Take a 9 x 13-inch baking pan, and pour about 1/4 of the sauce over the bottom of the pan, smooth it all out.
-Then take that great big cauliflower noodle, that has been cut it in half and gently left it into the 9 x 13-inch pan.
-Layer with the cheeses, spinach and another 1/4 of the sauce.
+Then take that great big cauliflower noodle, cut it in half, and gently place it in the 9 x 13-inch pan.
+Layer with the cheeses, spinach, and another 1/4 of the sauce.
 Put the other half of the noodle on top and layer again with the remaining ingredients.
 Easy peasy.

 Bake in a 350-degree oven for 30 minutes.
 Enjoy.
 Trust me, it's so good.